project-nig/node/README.md

   MOVE beta_node nodeX
 ```

-Go to the project directory node1 with administrator privilige (right click on Command Prompt in windows)
+Go to the project directory nodeX with administrator privilige (right click on Command Prompt in windows)

 ```bash
   cd nodeX